 "Where on this HCOB do you have a misunderstood word?"
 "Oh, I don't have, I don't have."
 "Well, take hold of these cans and we'll check this, and so forth."
 "That's just a protest read."

-"Yeah, well it, it there really a misunderstood word on that?
-That blows down."
+Yeah, well if, it there really a misunderstood word on that, that blows down.
 "That's because you're overwhelming me."
 "Is there a misunderstood word there?"

-"Well yeah, there is."

-And there we go.
+"Why yeah, there is," and there we go.
 There you've got a combination of a withhold and a misunderstood word.
 The misunderstood word is the withhold.
 But you could smoothly find these and iron the thing out.

 Now, when I say that a division that has a good Esto has F/Ning people, it will be to the degree that the Esto knows his business.
 He knows his business, knows how to handle them, keeps them at cause and so forth.
 Staff members which don't produce will not be F/Ning staff members, that I can assure you.
 Staff members that are all unhatted and so forth, they'll go criminal, they'll be very unhappy with themselves.
-Staff members that are all maladjusted on the post and can't do what they're supposed to do and are forbidden to do something else, and got a big problem and a Why and is wrapped around a telegraph pole and you find that and so forth, they'll be able to function.
+Staff members that are all maladjusted on the post and can't do what they're supposed to do and are forbidden to do something else, and got a big problem and a why and is wrapped around a telegraph pole and you find that and so forth, they'll be able to function.

 So in the final analysis, it is not the final test by any means whatsoever of the Esto, the final test is the production, but if you can work up toward F/Ning staff members, it'll all come out right on the other end of the line.
 I know one little office right now on the ship which has one non-F/Ning staff member to such a degree that it's practically wrapped around a telegraph pole and there's inter-office warfare that goes on most of the time, there's something wrong someplace.
 That probably would come under the heading of a disagreements check, there's disagreement going on.
 Not disagreement with policy or me, there's disagreement with another staff member, and this other staff member has disagreements with this first staff member.
 It's not a third party situation, it's just an outright disagreement both ways.
 It is not even a personality clash.
 They disagree on the basic procedure on which that jobs should be done and they're at it, they're at each other's throats all the time.
 Now what would you do there?
 That would be a disagreements check.
 This tech is also known.
-You just ask for disagreements on this, they'll give you the disagreements.
-You don't tell them what they're disagreeing with.
+You just ask for disagreements with.